 - Identity Manger Metdirectory Server (the IDM engine and Identity Vault)

-- · eDirectory Driver
+- eDirectory Driver

 - iManager Plug-Ins for Identity Manager

 For information about installing the IDM components used by BCC, see Section 5.2.2, "Installing and Configuring the Identity Manager Components Used by BCC," on page 51.
-For general instructions, see "Installing Identity Manager" in the NetIQ Identity Manager Integrated Installation Guide.
+For general instructions, see Installing and Configuring Identity Manager in the Quick Start Guide for Installing NetIQ Identity Manager 4.8.